Dr. R. Lorraine (Laurie) Bernotsky

 Mary Pat has overall responsibility for budget planning and coordination within the Academic Affairs division.
 She works closely with executive Academic Affairs officers, including the Vice-President for Academic Affairs/Provost, the deans and the division directors to provide leadership, support and guidance for fiscal related matters of this division including planning, forecasting, expenditure control, and revenue enhancement.
 Mary Pat accomplishes these tasks by conducting financial and non-financial data analysis including reconciliation, modeling, projections and performance/productivity assessments.
 She also assists new deans and directors to acclimate them to the campus' decentralized environment.
 In addition, Mary Pat works as a liaison and is on various committees and task forces on Campus.

 Margo assists the Office of the Provost in preparing oral remarks, as well as developing ideas and writing content for newsletters, reports, and correspondence.
 She also is on the staff of the Office of the President and helps that office with writing and research projects.

-Administrative Assistant to the Executive Associate to the Provost
+Administrative Assistant to the Executive Vice President and Provost

 Administrative Assistant to the Vice Provost and Assistant Provost

 Evelyn provides a variety of administrative support for the Associate Provost and Graduate Dean, Assistant Provost and AVP for Strategic Enrollment Management and the AVP for Academic Affairs.
 She coordinates large meetings, maintains calendars, monitors budgets, honorarium and expense requests including Staff Development and Committee for Excellence in Learning and Teaching.
 In addition she provides support for New Faculty Orientation and prepares materials for Academic and Non-Academic Program Review.

 Interim Associate Provost for Student Success